 Why is there a need to advance gender justice in sports?

-For women and girls, sport is a powerful tool to challenge gender norms and stereotypes, to regain ownership of their bodies, to experience joy, freedom and pleasure, to rebuild their lives after trauma, to further develop skills that are transferable to the work environment, to find a safe network and a sense of meaning and purpose, to express their talent and passion professionally.
+For girls, women* and non-binary people, sport is a powerful tool to challenge gender norms and stereotypes, to regain ownership of their bodies, to experience joy, freedom and pleasure, to rebuild their lives after trauma, to further develop skills that are transferable to the work environment, to find a safe network and a sense of meaning and purpose, to express their talent and passion professionally.

-sports have traditionally privileged boys and men over girls and women while intersectional discriminations based on gender, sex, race, class, sexuality, etc. continue to limit access to sport for many.
+sports have traditionally privileged boys and men over girls, women* and non-binary people, while intersectional discriminations based on gender, sex, race, class, sexuality, etc. continue to limit access to sport for many.
 While significant gains have been made in women’s sport in recent years, they are now under considerable threat, and much remains to be done before sport becomes truly inclusive and equitable.

 COVID-19 continues to threaten to erase the momentum and unprecedented attention women’s sport has gained around the world.

 From the elite to the grassroots, the gaps between women and men, girls and boys are set to widen.

 Girls, women* and non-binary people will, again, lose access to the benefits of sport.

 Girls and women at the centre of the COVID-19 pandemic